uday30049/chat/README.md

 2.clone the repo using git clone https://github.com/uday30049/chat.git

+3.Move to the djangochat folder using cd djangochat

-3.Run the project using command python manage.py runserver
+4.Run the project using command python manage.py runserver

 Screenshots: